scientistigwe/tasktopia/README.md

 ## Bugs and Issues

 During the development process, I encountered several bugs and issues.
 Each issue was documented, and I took steps to correct them, often.
 For example, I faced a bug where the task creation form was not saving data correctly.
 After investigating, I discovered a missing field in the form validation process.
 By adding the missing field and writing additional tests, I was able to resolve the issue and prevent it from happening again.
+Main bug i encountered that took me over 12hours to resolve is `Server Error 500`.
+See details below.

+### Summary of Error 500 Resolution

+**Error Description:**
+The Error 500 (Internal Server Error) occurred persistently when accessing the deployed application on Heroku.
+This error indicates an unexpected issue on the server side, preventing successful request completion.

+**Likely Cause:**
+The main cause of the Error 500 was related to the misconfiguration of static file serving in the Django application.
+Specifically, the application failed to locate and serve static files such as CSS, JavaScript, and image assets required for proper rendering of web pages.

+**Steps Taken to Resolve:**

+1. **Static Files Configuration:**

+   - Updated `settings.py` to define correct paths for static files (`STATIC_URL`, `STATICFILES_DIRS`, `STATIC_ROOT`).
+   - Ensured inclusion of all static file directories (`accounts/static`, `dashboard/static`, `tasks/static`) in `STATICFILES_DIRS`.

+2. **Deployment Adjustments:**

+   - Verified `STATIC_ROOT` setting to correctly collect static files for deployment (`BASE_DIR / 'staticfiles'`).
+   - Adjusted deployment settings to ensure Heroku correctly served static files in its environment.

+3. **Custom Error Handling:**

+   - Created `500.html` template to display user-friendly error messages during Error 500 occurrences, improving user experience.
+   - Implemented `error_views.py` for custom error handling within the Django application, enabling detailed error logging and debugging.

+4. **Debugging and Logging:**

+   - Implemented logging to capture static file serving errors and warnings during application runtime.
+   - Utilized Heroku logs (`heroku logs --tail -a tasktopia-app`) to identify specific issues and monitor improvements after each configuration adjustment.

+5. **Testing and Validation:**
+   - Deployed the application multiple times to Heroku, systematically testing pages and functionalities to ensure correct static file serving.
+   - Used browser developer tools and Heroku logs to confirm static file requests (`CSS`, `JavaScript`, `images`) returned `200` (OK) status codes.

+**Resolution Outcome:**
+By addressing static file configuration, implementing custom error handling with `500.html` and `error_views.py`, and ensuring correct deployment practices, the Error 500 was successfully resolved.
+The application now serves static files correctly, ensuring proper functionality and user experience.

+**Conclusion:**
+Correctly configuring static file handling and implementing robust error handling mechanisms are crucial for preventing and resolving Error 500 issues in Django applications.
+By following best practices and leveraging debugging tools effectively, such issues can be efficiently identified and resolved, ensuring a stable deployment environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>